Sausage roll

 A sausage roll is a savoury dish, popular in current and former Commonwealth nations, consisting of sausage meat wrapped in puff pastry.
 Although variations are known throughout Europe and in other regions, the sausage roll is most closely associated with British cuisine.
-In the British bakery chain Greggs, they sell around 2.5 million sausage rolls per week, or around 140 million per year.
+The British bakery chain Greggs sells around 2.5 million sausage rolls per week, or around 140 million per year.

 Composition

 The basic composition of a sausage roll is sheets of puff pastry formed into tubes around sausage meat and glazed with egg or milk before being baked.
 They can be served either hot or cold.
 In the 19th century, they were made using shortcrust pastry instead of puff pastry.
 A vegetarian or vegan approximation of a sausage roll can be made in the same manner, using a meat substitute.